all-birds birds

 Food and Feeding

-Natural foods are seeds, buds, insects, berries and fruit.
-Favorite foods are pine and box elder seeds.
+Natural foods are seeds, buds, insects, berries, and fruit.
+Favorite foods are pine, and box elder seeds.
+Grosbeaks forage in trees, shrubs and on the ground.
+They forage together in large flocks.

 For more on food and feeding click here.